OpenTermsArchive/contrib-versions/Flickr/Terms of Service.md

-Yahoo Terms of Service

-1\.
-ACCEPTANCE OF TERMS
+**1\.
+ACCEPTANCE OF TERMS**

 Yahoo!
 Inc. ("Yahoo") welcomes you.
 Yahoo provides the Yahoo Services (defined below) to you subject to the following Terms of Service ("TOS"), which may be updated by us from time to time without notice to you.
-You can review the most current version of the TOS at any time at: http://info.yahoo.com/legal/us/yahoo/utos/terms/.
+You can review the most current version of the TOS at any time at: https://policies.yahoo.com/us/en/yahoo/terms/utos/index.html.
 By accessing and using the Yahoo Services, you accept and agree to be bound by the terms and provision of the TOS.
 In addition, when using particular Yahoo owned or operated services, you and Yahoo shall be subject to any posted guidelines or rules applicable to such services, which may be posted and modified from time to time.
 All such guidelines or rules (including but not limited to our Spam Policy) are hereby incorporated by reference into the TOS.
 Yahoo may also offer other services that are governed by different Terms of Service.
 In such cases the other terms of service will be posted on the relevant service to which they apply.

-2\.
-DESCRIPTION OF YAHOO!
-SERVICES
+**2\.
+DESCRIPTION OF YAHOO SERVICES**

 Yahoo provides users with access to a rich collection of resources, including without limitation various communications tools, forums, shopping services, search services, personalized content and branded programming through its network of properties which may be accessed through any various medium or device now known or hereafter developed (the "Yahoo Services").
 You also understand and agree that the Yahoo Services may include advertisements and that these advertisements are necessary for Yahoo to provide the Yahoo Services.
 You also understand and agree that the Yahoo Services may include certain communications from Yahoo, such as service announcements, administrative messages and the Yahoo Newsletter, and that these communications are considered part of Yahoo membership and you will not be able to opt out of receiving them.
 Unless explicitly stated otherwise, any new features that augment or enhance the current Yahoo Services, including the release of new Yahoo properties, shall be subject to the TOS.
 You understand and agree that the Yahoo Services is provided "AS-IS" and that Yahoo assumes no responsibility for the timeliness, deletion, mis-delivery or failure to store any user communications or personalization settings.
 You are responsible for obtaining access to the Yahoo Services, and that access may involve third-party fees (such as Internet service provider or airtime charges).
 You are responsible for those fees, including those fees associated with the display or delivery of advertisements.
 In addition, you must provide and are responsible for all equipment necessary to access the Yahoo Services.